Sign up for Remind!

 Welcome to Walnut Street Elementary School where every student's educational, social and emotional needs are always our first priority.
 We hope that you will access these web pages to obtain the latest information concerning the programs and activities of our school.
 We will also be highlighting some of our students' and staff achievements throughout the year.

-This is my second year as Principal of Walnut Street School.
-I have been at Walnut Street for the last seventeen years as a teacher and Assistant Principal.
+This is my fifth year as Principal of Walnut Street School.
+I have been at Walnut Street for the last twenty one years as a teacher and Assistant Principal.
 If you have any questions, please feel free to contact me at 516-918-2201.

 The increasing level of diversity in American society makes it necessary for individuals to broaden their understanding and acceptance of similarities and differences.
 Contributing members of society will be expected to use a myriad of technological, social, economic, political, and academic skills to problem solve, make decisions, and cope.
 Schools have a major role in helping to build and refine the skills individuals need to function in the complex and multi-faceted society of the future.